Ritesh-Yadav/Ritesh-Yadav.github.io/_includes/recipes/paneer_butter_masala.md

 - Deep pan with lid
 - 1 small bowl
 - 1 wide bowl
-- Blender to make a smooth gravy
+- Blender to make a smooth puree
 - Sieve to remove any chunk or tomato skin from puree to make it silky smooth

 ## Pro Tip

 You can use chicken instead of paneer to make butter chicken.
-You might want to roast the chicken before putting into the gravy.
+You might want to roast the chicken before putting into the curry.

 ## Steps